wl4g/dopaas/xcloud-devops-udm/xcloud-devops-udm-plugin/README.md

-## XCloud DevOps Doc Plugin for Swagger
+## XCloud PaaS Doc Plugin for Swagger

 A swagger plug-in based on Maven can automatically generate JSON / XML documents in the compilation phase.
 This mode is suitable for continuous development and cooperation of medium and large-scale projects.
 The running package of production environment does not need to rely on swagger/springfox/springdoc library, etc